Georgette-Lumbe/afya_centre/README.md

 # Deployment

-This project wascommited to git and push to GitHub using the workspace terminal.
+This project was commited to git and push to GitHub using the workspace terminal.

 ## Deploying on GitHub pages
 To deploy this website to GitHub repository, the developer followed these steps: